 These sticks come with a sharp-looking finish that gets tackier with heat.
 This keeps the sticks from getting slippery with sweat and extended play.
 Made of hickory and a diameter of .565 inches for a classic feel, they are half an inch longer than the average style (16.5 inches) to add power and projection.
 The wood tips provide a generally warm tone.
 They are a little pricier than the average pair at just under $20, but it’s a worthy expense, especially for drummers who sweat a lot during gigs.
 This is just a basic introduction to choosing sticks.
 The only way to find the best pair for you is to try them out yourself with your own drum set and musical style.
 Depending on your playing style, set and the type of grip you prefer, you may find that a more delicate orchestra set fits your needs even if you play light rock and jazz.
 Or you may prefer a set with narrower necks even though you play death metal.
 Even if it means you have to keep six extra sets in your back pocket during a gig, if that’s the style that suits your needs, don’t question it.
 Drummers know the right pair when they have found them, no matter the manufacturer’s stated use.

 Best Headphones for Drummers

 To state the obvious, drums are loud.
 Headphones are necessary for three reasons:

 - to filter excess sound (like crowd noise) so drummers can pick out more subtle music sounds,

 - to help the drummer hear what the engineer is hearing when mixing a recording and,

 - most important, to protect hearing.

-Volume, controlled, noise cancelling headphones will provide the protection musicians need while helping the drummer hear what the audience is hearing so sound and tone can be adjusted for best performance.
+Volume, controlled, noise-canceling headphones will provide the protection musicians need while helping the drummer hear what the audience is hearing so sound and tone can be adjusted for best performance.

 What to Avoid When Buying a Drum Set